SuperKogito/SuperKogito.github.io/src/blog/2019/05/09/voice_based_gender_recognition.rst

 .. raw:: html

   <p>
-  The full code for this approach to voice based gender identification can be found on GitHub under <a href="https://github.com/SuperKogito/Voice-based-gender-recognition" title="vbgr"><i class="fa fa-github"></i> Voice-based-gender-recognition</a>.
+  The full code for this approach to voice based gender identification can be found on GitHub under <a href="https://github.com/SuperKogito/Voice-based-gender-recognition" title="vbgr"><i class="fa-brands fa-github"></i> Voice-based-gender-recognition</a>.
   </p>

 Obviously the code provided on GitHub is more structured and advanced than what provided here since it is used to process multiple files,and to compute the accuracy level